AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mobile/wp-mobile-apps/wp-mobile-app-phones.md

 ## Read and reply to comments

-1. Open the proof, then tap the callout icon in the right upper corner to view the comments list&nbsp;(1) and choose the comment that you want to review.
+1. Open the proof, then tap the callout icon in the right upper corner to view the comments list (1) and choose the comment that you want to review.
 1. Tap the pin to open the comment associated with it (2).

    ![read_comment.png](assets/read-comment-350x543.png)